There are mainly two Intakes in Netherlands every student should know about before starting the Application process:

 Check the Netherlands University English Language Requirements.
 On the University website, you will find the admission requirements and tests that you need to take.

 For competitive exams like GMAT and GRE, you have to book the test a lot earlier than for English Language Proficiency tests like IELTS and TOEFL.

 In any case, it is important to appear for exams three months before, as you might require to take the test again.

-Look for February intake colleges in Netherlands 2019, shortlist and decide the college or the university before the deadline.
+Look for universities in netherlands with february intake 2020, shortlist and decide the college or the university before the deadline.
 Start preparing for your final application.
 The application must contain your uniqueness as a candidate and show you in a good light.

 Contact your immediate supervisors and professors for the reference letters.
 Start constructing your SOP (Statement of Purpose).
 The documentation process should start before a month from the application deadline.